vuikit/vuikit/README.md

 ## Dependencies

 - [Vue](http://vuejs.org/) (^2.0.0)
+- [Moment](http://momentjs.com/) (^2.14.1) - Only required by VkCalendar

 Yeah!
-Since Vuikit 0.6.0 the only dependency is Vue!
+Since Vuikit 0.6.0 the only general dependency is Vue!

 ## Code Samples
 > Note that all code examples are using ES6 syntax